 The MiSeq reads from whole genome amplified DNA were merged with Usearch [86] and both merged and unmerged pairs were assembled with SPAdes [87] as single-end.
 The SPAdes assembly was checked for contamination with BLAST+ BLASTN [88] against the nr [89] database and no observable contamination was found with blobtools [46].
 Illumina data from Boothby et al. [19] were mapped to the SPAdes assembly with Bowtie2 [90] and read pairs were retained if at least one of them mapped to the assembly.
 These reads were then assembled, scaffolded and gap closed with Platanus [44].
 The Platanus assembly was further scaffolded and gap closed using the PacBio data with PBJelly [91].

 Falcon [43] assembly of PacBio data was performed on the DNAnexus platform.
 Using this Falcon assembly, Platanus assembly was extended using SSPACE-LongReads [47], and gap-filled with PBJelly [91] with default parameters.
-Single-individual MiSeq reads were mapped to the assembly, and all contigs with coverage < 1, length <1000 bp, or those corresponding to the mitochondrial genome were removed.
+Single-individual MiSeq reads were mapped to the assembly with BWA, and all contigs with coverage < 1, length <1000 bp, or those corresponding to the mitochondrial genome were removed.
 At this stage, one CEGMA gene became unrecognized by CEGMA [48] probably due to multiple PBJelly runs, and therefore the contig harboring that missing CEGMA gene was corrected by Pilon [92] using the single individual MiSeq reads.
+We also validated genomic completeness with BUSCO using the eukaryote linage.

 GENE FINDING

 mRNA-Seq data (Development, Active-tun 10k animals) were mapped to the genome assembly with TopHat [90, 93] without any options.
 Using the mapped data from TopHat, BRAKER [54] was used with default settings to construct a GeneMark-ES [94] model and an Augustus [63] gene model, which are used for ab initio prediction of genes.
 The getAnnotFasta.pl script from Augustus was used to extract coding sequences from the GFF3 file.
 Similarly, to construct a modified version of the R. varieornatus genomes annotation, we used the development and anhydrobiosis (Supplementary Table S1) RNA-Seq data for BRAKER annotation.
-We found that a few genes were mis-annotated (MAHS in both species, a CAHS orthologue in R. varieornatus), due to fusion with a neighbouring gene, and these were manually curated. tRNA and rRNA genes were predicted with tRNAscan-SE [51] and RNAmmer [50], respectively.
+We found that a few genes were mis-annotated (MAHS in both species, a CAHS orthologue in R. varieornatus), due to fusion with a neighboring gene, and these were manually curated. tRNA and rRNA genes were predicted with tRNAscan-SE [51] and RNAmmer [50], respectively.
+BUSCO was used again to validate the completeness of the predicted gene set for both tardigrades.

 The mRNA-Seq data used to predict the gene models were mapped with BWA MEM [95] against the predicted CDS sequences, the genome, and a Trinity [55] assembled transcriptome.
 We also mapped the mRNA-Seq data used for gene expression analysis (single individual H. dujardini and fast/slow dry of R. varieornatus) of the active state and tun state.
-After SAM to BAM conversion and sorting with SAMtools view and sort [96], we used QualiMap [97] [98] for mapping quality check.
+After SAM to BAM conversion and sorting with SAMtools view and sort [96], we used QualiMap [97] and bedtools [98] for mapping quality check.

-To annotate the predicted gene models, we performed similarity searches using BLAST v2.2.22 BLASTP [66] against Swiss-Prot, TrEMBL [59], and HMMER hmmsearch [99] against Pfam-A [100] and Dfam [58], KAAS analysis for KEGG orthologue mapping [101], and InterProScan [102] for domain annotation.
+To annotate the predicted gene models, we performed similarity searches using BLAST BLASTP [66] against Swiss-Prot, TrEMBL [59], and HMMER hmmsearch [99] against Pfam-A [100] and Dfam [58], KAAS analysis for KEGG orthologue mapping [101], and InterProScan [102] for domain annotation.
 We used RepeatScout [103] and RepeatMasker [104] for de novo repeat identification.
-To compare H. dujardini gene models to those of R. varieornatus, we also ran BLAST v2.2.22 BLASTP searches against the updated R. varieornatus proteome, and TBLASTN search against the R. varieornatus genome and extracted bidirectional best hits with in-house Perl scripts.
+To compare H. dujardini gene models to those of R. varieornatus, we also ran BLAST BLASTP searches against the updated R. varieornatus proteome, and TBLASTN search against the R. varieornatus genome and extracted bidirectional best hits with in-house Perl scripts.